sap-tutorials/Tutorials/tutorials/haas-dm-create-cube-calculation-view/haas-dm-create-cube-calculation-view.md

 ---

 ## Prerequisites
- - This tutorial is designed for HANA As A Service.
-Consider newer tutorials designed for HANA Cloud.
+ - This tutorial is designed for SAP HANA service for SAP Business Technology Platform.
+Consider newer tutorials designed for SAP HANA Cloud.
  - You have created an anonymized view as explained [in this tutorial](haas-dm-calculation-view-differential-privacy)
  - You have created and loaded data in the `PERFORMANCE` table as explained [in this tutorial](haas-dm-create-db-mta)